makai281/nmtpy/README.md

 floatX = float32
 # Keep theano compilation in RAM if you have a 7/24 available server
 base_compiledir=/tmp/theano-%(user)s

-[nvcc]
-# This is already disabled by upstream Theano as well
-fastmath = False

 [cuda]
 # CUDA 8.0 is better